luckymrwang/ingress-nginx/docs/deploy/baremetal.md

   Warning  FailedScheduling  default-scheduler  0/3 nodes are available: 3 node(s) didn't have free ports for the requested pod ports.
 ```

-One way to ensure only schedulable Pods are created is to deploy the Ingress-Nginx Controller as a *DaemonSet* instead
+One way to ensure only schedulable Pods are created is to deploy the NGINX Ingress controller as a *DaemonSet* instead
 of a traditional Deployment.

 !!! info